 Well, Traeger has developed the StayDRY pellet bins as their solution for pellet storage.
 However, after reading quite a few reviews on these pellet storage bins their design is not ideal.

 The shape of the StayDry bins appears to be causing issue with the bins buckling at the sides.
 Therefore, owners are reporting issues getting the lid to line up properly against the seal.

 As such, some have reported that rain has been getting into their StayDRY bin which is obviously not ideal as it defeats the whole point of purchasing a ‘StayDRY’ pellet bin in the first place.

 However, I have another issue, these pellet storage bins also have no sieve/filter to separate the pellets and dust!?
 You would be better off with a round 5-gallon bucket and the Traeger bucket lid/filter kit.

 Conclusions On The Best Traeger Grill Accessories

-Traeger does produce a massive range of other optional accessories as you can see through this link to their accessories page.
-However, many of them such as utensils, aprons and magnetic hooks are just the same type of products from any other brand/supplier.
+Traeger does produce a massive range of other optional accessories, as you can see through this link to their accessories page.
+However, many of them, such as the utensils, aprons and magnetic hooks etc are just the same type of products from any other brand/supplier.

 I feel the accessories I’ve referenced above do have some specific benefits.
-For instance covers and insulated blankets that will perfectly fit your specific Traeger grill and the cleaner is an approved Traeger product.
+For instance, the covers and insulated blankets that will perfectly fit your specific Traeger grill, and the cleaner is an approved Traeger product.
 Hence you cannot get into warranty trouble for using it and damaging the paint finish on the grill.

 Anyway, I hope you found this post interesting/useful.
-You can purchase any of the Traeger accessories above through Traegergrills.com.
-If you are curious to learn more about BBQ wood pellets/grills please check out my Wood Pellet Grill/Smoker Guide which has links to lots of my other articles. 🙂
+If you are curious to learn more about BBQ wood pellets/grills, please check out my Wood Pellet Grill/Smoker Guide, which has links to lots of my other articles. 🙂